jstonge/modeling-comp-transition/src/index.md

 \dot{X} = \frac{a + X^2}{1+X^2} - rX
 ```

-where _X_ is the ecosystem state (turbidity of the lake), while _r_ is the parameter conditions (like nutrients).
-As you add more nutrients, nothing might happen for a while to water clarity.
-But as you hit a threshold, then you bifurcate to a new fixed point of turbidity that is much higher than the previous one.
-Unfortunately, as the story goes, in the case of saddle-node bifurcation, you get back to the previous equilibrium state you need to remove much more nutrients from the lake than what has been allowed before.
+where _X_ is the ecosystem state (turbidity of the lake), while _r_ is the parameter condition (like nutrients).
+As you add more nutrients, nothing might happen for a while to the state of the lake.
+But as you hit a critical threshold, you bifurcate to a new fixed point of turbidity that is much higher than the previous one ('catastrophe' event).
+Unfortunately, as the story goes, to get get back to your favored equilibrium you need to remove much more nutrients from the lake than what has been allowed before.
 It might look like

 ![](./figs/hysteresis.png)

 Try explaining that to farmers than the previous allowed level of nutrients is too much now.

-Now, this example is a case in one dimension, with a single parameter _r_.
-In the next case popularized by Strogatz, we have the outbreak of spruce budworms in forest, which the nondimensional version looks like
+This example has a a single parameter _r_.
+In the next example popularized by Strogatz, we have the outbreak of spruce budworms in forest, which the nondimensional version looks like

 ```tex
 \dot{X} = rX(1 - \frac{X}{K}) - \frac{X^2}{1+X^2}